 I bought a second G-Major 2 unit from a U.K. eBay seller for £150 as a spare in case the supplied unit developed an unrepairable defect in the future.
 To house the units, I ordered a custom made shock-mounted 19″ rack flight case with removable front and rear covers and top lid with a wheeled trolley from NSP Cases (The Flight Case Company) in the U.K. The YouTube video below covers the unboxing, assembly, connection and demonstration of the rig.
 Also featured in the video are my home made Brian May Red Special replica, a KAT Deacy replica amp and a 2001 model Vox AC30 TBX amplifier.

-I recently recorded two videos in which I discuss and demonstrate some of the techniques required when building a Brian May Red Special replica guitar from the perspective of an amateur luthier.
-I generally did not film any of the work involved with building my Red Special replica at the time, other than some CNC routing and this footage was neither edited in a way which best illustrated the processes nor contained any spoken commentary.
-As and when I have time, I will address this shortfall by recording edited videos with distinct segments and narrative to demonstrate key processes and offer tips where appropriate.
+I generally did not film any of the work involved with building my Red Special replica at the time, other than some of the early CNC routing attempts.
+This footage was neither edited in a way which best illustrated the processes nor contained any spoken commentary.
+As and when I have time, I will address this shortfall by publishing a series of videos with distinct segments and narrative to demonstrate key processes and offer tips for building a Brian May Red Special replica guitar from the perspective of an amateur luthier.

 The first of the two embedded videos below illustrates some aspects of mahogany timber preparation for making the neck while the second entitled “Fretboard Techniques” covers making a stencil to paint the fretboard side marker dots.
 I also compare and contrast the side marker dot pattern on my 2004 Burns Red Special and Guyton RS Transporter and show two techniques worth considering for ebonising the oak fretboard: Liberon spirit wood dye and black cyanoacrylate superglue.
 Future videos will cover other important techniques including veneer work, grain filling, staining and working with Rustins Plastic Coating.